-Convex now owns over 50% of the Curve governance, however they have their own voting system in which the curve proposals get passed through.
+Convex now owns over 50% of the Curve governance, however, they have their own voting system through which the Curve proposals get passed through.

 Due to this, Convex decides the emission schedule for 18m worth of CRV rewards and 30m worth of CVX every 2 weeks (through voting) — so projects are fighting for their share of the pie.

 What this means is if you hold the $CVX token your voting power in Curve grows, but if you use CRV directly (by locking as veCRV) its power decays over time.
 Why?